joaocarmo/vcard-creator/README.md

 It outputs the vCard text that should be saved as a `*.vcf` file.

 ## Origin
-This is based on jeroendesloovere's [vcard](https://github.com/jeroendesloovere/vcard) for PHP.
+This is based on _jeroendesloovere_'s [vcard](https://github.com/jeroendesloovere/vcard) for PHP.

 ## Installation